RatanKumar678/deliveryStatus/README.md

 - Password : 12345

-# Points Cover In CRUD App:
+# Points Cover In App:
 - Reactive From (With all necessary validation)
 - Lazy Loading (on contact-from)
 - Routing